di0/LibClientNetworkProtocol/README.md

 // and so on ...
 ```

-So, you must close the connection this way:
+So, later you must close the connection this way:
 ```java
 client.close()
 ```